 EgyptAir is the flag carrier of Egypt and a partner of United Airlines, by virtue of its membership in Star Alliance.
-I recently flew with EgyptAir from Abu Dhabi to Cairo on flight MS 915.
-In this article, I’ll describe my entire experience as a wheelchair user traveling with EgyptAir — including booking, check-in, boarding and arrival to Cairo International Airport.
-I decided to share this single experience with you, as I'm not sure when I will next have an opportunity to travel with EgyptAir.
+I have flown with EgyptAir on several occasions, traveling within Africa and the Middle East.
+In this article, I’ll describe what readers can expect as a wheelchair user traveling with EgyptAir — including booking, check-in, boarding and arrival.

 Tickets & Booking